ExitValue.ai

 What lease terms do gym buyers need?

 Buyers want 7-10+ years of lease runway to justify the investment (equipment + buildout + goodwill).
 Less than 5 years remaining is a red flag.
 Renewal options count, but only if terms are favorable.
-Rent above 15% of revenue (for traditional gyms) or above 20% (for boutique) signals an overleveraged lease that compresses margins.
+Rent above a percent-of-revenue figure (for traditional gyms) or above 20% (for boutique) signals an overleveraged lease that compresses margins.

 Is PE entering the gym business?

-Yes — PE has been active in fitness since the mid-2010s.
-Planet Fitness (publicly traded, ~21x EBITDA), Life Time (public), and Xponential Fitness (parent of Pure Barre, CycleBar, etc.) demonstrate institutional interest.
+Yes, PE has been active in fitness since the mid-2010s.
+Planet Fitness (publicly traded, ~an earnings multiple), Life Time (public), and Xponential Fitness (parent of Pure Barre, CycleBar, etc.) demonstrate institutional interest.
 PE typically targets multi-unit franchise operators or boutique concepts with proven unit economics and expansion potential.

 How do I increase my gym's value before selling?